english-blog/english-blog.github.io/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 ### 6. Google Next Videos

-Completely for your leisure and learning.
-Please don't watch each and every one of them.
+Entirely for your leisure and learning.
+Please don't watch each and every one of the videos.
 Scroll through the list, pick and watch what interests you.

 [Google Cloud Next '17 - All Sessions](https://www.youtube.com/playlist?list=PLIivdWyY5sqI8RuUibiH8sMb1ExIw0lAR)